 |19||SKODA FABIA||23 589||-10.5||48.3|

 |22||BMW MINI||19 743||-2.2||54.3|

 |23||OPEL ZAFIRA||17 993||84.6||63.4|

 |25||VW TRANSPORTER, CARAVELLE||17 689||2.1||78.5|

 |27||NISSAN QASHQAI||16 044||-10||43.3|

 Top-Ten Best-Selling Car Models in Germany in 2012 (Half Year)

-There was no change in the list of the top five best-selling cars in Germany during the first half of 2012 compared to full year 2011.
-The Golf slipped slightly but by selling almost three times more cars than the second place Passat half a percentage decline in sales hardly put Germany’s favorite car at risk of loosing that accolade.
+There was no change in the list of the top five best-selling cars in Germany during the first half of 2012 compared to full-year 2011.
+The Golf slipped slightly but by selling almost three times more cars than the second place Passat half a percentage decline in sales hardly put Germany’s favorite car at risk of losing that accolade.
 Despite being due for change later in 2012, the VW Golf is still selling strongly in Germany and much of Europe.